Supporting the backbone of the digital economy while protecting consumers and system reliability

 Other connection options are available across NSW

-Since late 2024, Transgrid has received data centre connection enquiries totaling 14 GW within a 12 km radius of Sydney West—equivalent to the peak winter load for the whole of NSW concentrated in one local area.
+Since late 2024, Transgrid has received data centre connection enquiries totaling more than 10 GW within a 12 km radius of Sydney West—equivalent to the peak winter load for the whole of NSW concentrated in one local area.

-While Western Sydney is constrained at this time, there may be options to connect in other locations across the NSW transmission network.
+While the Sydney basin is constrained at this time, there may be options to connect in other locations across the NSW transmission network.
 Capacity may be available in other parts of the network, subject to technical studies and regulatory approvals.

 Transgrid encourages data centre proponents to engage early to explore alternative locations and connection points, and staged or innovative connection solutions where appropriate.